Verifiers

 }

-Creating a Biscuit Verifier from Command Line
+Create a Biscuit Verifier Entity from Command Line

 You can create a Biscuit Verifier using the Otoroshi API with the following curl